Design Your Own Super Saw Sound

-The Super Saw synth sound became popular back in the 90s with the Roland JP 8000 synthesizer.
-At its core, it’s a waveform consisting of a number of slightly detuned sawtooth waves stacked on top of each other.
-This type of sound is frequently used for lead and bass sounds in modern genres of electronic music such as Trance, EDM, and Future Bass.
+The Super Saw synth sound became popular in the 90s with the Roland JP 8000 synthesizer.
+At its core, it's a waveform consisting of numerous sawtooth waves stacked on each other.
+This type of sound is frequently used for lead and bass in modern electronic music genres, such as Trance, EDM, and Future Bass.
 It produces a characteristic buzzing sound similar to a conventional sawtooth in the sharpness of the treble.
-However, it’s much more fat in the bass.
-Nowadays, it’s easy to create a sound like this with modern software synths.
-We will show you that process in the next tutorial.
+However, it's much more fat in the bass.
+Nowadays, it's easy to create a sound like this with modern software synths.
+We will show you that process in the following tutorial.
+As usual, we have prepared a short sequence inside our SoundBridge: DAW.
+It contains a rhythm section and a bassline.
+Let's have a quick listen.

 ~Full Mix - Without Super Saw